 Both U.S. tech and agriculture employers say there are not enough Americans able to fill all the available jobs.
 Agriculture companies say crops are rotting in fields because there aren’t enough farmworkers after immigration crackdowns.
 U.S. tech employers say American universities aren’t producing enough mathematicians and engineers to keep pace with an economy producing 120,000 new jobs a year.
 Tech companies also worry that stiffer global competition will make it more difficult to hire skilled workers in the future.
 Opponents point to an increase in U.S. students seeking degrees in science and technology-related fields and say the companies are just trying to avoid paying higher wages to American workers.
 They also say offshore outsourcing firms receive half of the H-1B visas, allowing workers to be trained in the U.S. who then take these tech jobs back to their home countries.
-To make its case, Google almost quadrupled its lobbying spending in 2012 from 2010, while Facebook’s lobbying spending increased sixfold in 2013 from 2011.
-The U.S. Senate immigration reform bill passed in 2013 initially would raise the annual H-1B visa limit to 135,000 from 85,000; it could increase in later years to 180,000.
+To make its case, Facebook more than doubled its lobbying spending in 2014 from 2012.
+The U.S. Senate immigration reform bill passed in 2013 initially would have raised the annual H-1B visa limit to 135,000 from 85,000, and could increase in later years to 180,000.
 Some House Republicans didn’t like the sweep of the Senate bill, which included a pathway to citizenship for undocumented immigrants, and instead want to move separate legislation for the expansion of technology worker visas.
 Democrats who controlled the Senate resisted that approach; they want to use the promise of more H-1Bs as the sweetener to help get broader immigration reform legislation enacted.
 In November 2014, President Barack Obama used executive authority to expand a program that allows foreign graduates in science, technology, engineering and math to work in the U.S. for up to 29 months.
-It is unclear how the new, majority-Republican Congress will respond.

 The Reference Shelf